Svinci131/sample_node_project/README.md

 In this task you'll be creating a simple web service to present a database-driven API which writes and reads simple patient objects.

-> If you have any questions email me at michael@parsleyhealth.com.

 ### Components

 1.  **Containers**: Please use a tool like `Docker` (with `Docker Compose`), `Kubernetes` or `Apache Mesos` to structure your database and application containers so that I can easily launch this service.